kordusas/npp_mcnp_plugin/README.md

 - **Status**: Planned
 - **Description**: Plans to develop functionalities for physics blocks are in place.
 This will allow users to access pertinent information and insights specific to physics blocks.

+### MCNP Error Checking
+- **Status**: Planned
+- **Description**: impement error checking for parsed MCNP datacards and pops and error message
+#### Tally Error checking
+- checks if the particle designators are valid

 ## Installation
 1. Download the latest release of Python Script
 2. Navigate to the Notepad++ installation path
-3. place the main.py in the ../plugins/PythonScript/scripts folder
+3. place the npp_mcnp_plugin directory in the ../plugins/PythonScript/lib folder
-4. place the _common directory in the ../plugins/PythonScript/lib
+4. place the main.py file in the ../plugins/PythonScript/scripts

 ## Usage